 “Job seekers today behave like consumers, visiting an average seven different job sites and reading six to seven reviews before forming an opinion about an organisation.
 Candidates expect a level of transparency and authenticity, so they want to hear from real people working at an organisation.”
 Joe Wiggins, head of corporate communications EMEA, at Glassdoor.

 Among 16 to 25-year-olds the four most important attributes in prospective employers include a fair salary and benefits, a clear future career path, responsible and ethical business practices and making a difference to society.
 With millennials making up over a third of the workforce the challenge is now, how do you make your business attractive to them?

 Challenge: equipping your people to be more than machines

 Technical skills are not enough, businesses need talent with a growth mindset.

 People who are creative, collaborative, adaptable and innovative – the skills that every fast growing business needs.
 And it isn’t just about new people.
 It’s important to also recognise and maximise the untapped talent within your existing workforce, including older workers and those returning from maternity leave, or career breaks.

 Challenge: seeing past academics and looking for potential

 Building diversity and inclusivity into your workforce will strengthen your competitive advantage.
 In today’s volatile market, the more diverse the skills, ideas, views, and experience you embed in your business the more resilient, and as research has shown, the more profitable it will be.

 Apprentices are a great example - another source of future talent and skills – whether considering new hires or looking to grow your people.
-When the Apprenticeship Levy was introduced businesses had two years to access the funds - and for some of the first companies in the scheme, by May 2019 the opportunity could be lost.
+The Apprenticeship Levy is a tool that can be leveraged to access diverse talent.

 Challenge: keeping talent in a rapid growth environment